Replay MCP

 npx skills add https://github.com/replayio/skills --skill '*'

-Server Connection (Universal)
+MCP Server Connection

 Terminal